w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 # Data fabric

-- *Catalog all your data*: including business glossary and design-time and runtime metadata
+* *Catalog all data*: Cover business glossary, design-time, and runtime metadata.
-- *Enable self-service capabilities*: data discovery, profiling, exploration, quality assessment, consumption of data-as-a-product
+* *Enable self-service*: Support data discovery, profiling, exploration, quality checks, and consumption.
-- *Provide a knowledge graph*: Visualizing how data, people, processes, systems, etc. are interconnected, deriving additional actionable insight
+* *Provide a knowledge graph*: Visualize links among data, people, processes, and systems for actionable insight.
-- *Provide intelligent (smart) information integration*: Supporting IT staff and business users alike in their data integration and transformation, data virtualization, and federation tasks
+* *Deliver smart integration*: Help IT and business users with data integration, transformation, virtualization, and federation.
-- *Derive insight from metadata*: Orchestrating and automating tasks and jobs for data integration, data engineering, and data governance end-to-end
+* *Extract insight from metadata*: Automate and orchestrate integration, engineering, and governance workflows.
-- *Enforce local and global data rules/policies*: Including AI/ML-based automated generation, adjustments, and enforcement of rules and policies
+* *Enforce data policies*: Use AI/ML to auto-generate, adjust, and apply local and global rules.
-- *Manage an end-to-end unified lifecycle*: Implementing a coherent and consistent lifecycle end to end of all Data Fabric tasks across various platforms, personas, and organizations
+* *Manage unified lifecycle*: Maintain a consistent end-to-end Data Fabric lifecycle across platforms and teams.
-- *Enforce data and AI governance*: Broadening the scope of traditional data governance to include AI artifacts, for example, AI models, pipelines
+* *Govern data and AI*: Extend governance to AI models, pipelines, and other artifacts.

 # Data fabric: is this brand new?